<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 I don’t want to call it a senseless addiction – because I would work there 3-4 days per week.
 But it was certainly bothering me that we were shelling out around $120/month for me to do so.

-Fortunately (and I really do think this has been fortune-ate), with childcare and in-store sitting areas being shut down, I’ve been forced into finding alternatives at home.
+Fortunately (and I really do think this has been fortune-ate), when childcare and in-store sitting areas were shut down, I was forced to find alternatives at home.

 My first alternative was to buy this awesome Chike’s Iced Coffee.
 I LOVE this product.
 It tastes super-yummy (I’m not a big coffee person – for me to drink coffee, it has to be close to tasting like coffee ice cream, which I adore).